 IELTS Minimum Score Listening 6.5 Reading 6.5 Writing 6.5 Speaking 6.5 Overall 7.0 OET Minimum Score Listening B Reading B Writing B Speaking B Overall B

 - Have successfully passed the IMM exam

-b.
-At the time if interview, evidence of successful completion IMM must be provided
+a.
+At the time of application evidence of successful completion IMM must be provided

 - Must complete in full the application form for the programme.